Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Scope of the Order

-As a result of this review, we preliminarily determine the following dumping margin for the period February 1, 2011, through January 31, 2012.
+We preliminarily determine that the following weighted-average dumping margins exist for the respondents for the period February 1, 2017, through January 31, 2018:

 Disclosure and Public Comment

-Pursuant to 19 CFR 351.310(c), interested parties who wish to request a hearing, or to participate if one is requested, must submit a written request to the Assistant Secretary for Import Administration, filed electronically via IA ACCESS.
-An electronically filed document must be received successfully in its entirety by the Departments electronic records system, IA ACCESS, by 5 p.m.
-Eastern Standard Time within 30 days after the date of publication of this notice.
+Pursuant to 19 CFR 351.310(c), interested parties who wish to request a hearing must submit a written request to the Assistant Secretary for Enforcement and Compliance, filed electronically via ACCESS.
+An electronically filed document must be received successfully in its entirety by Commerce's electronic records system, ACCESS, by 5:00 p.m.
+Eastern Time within 30 days after the date of publication of this notice.

-The Department intends to issue the final results of this administrative review, including the results of its analysis of the issues raised in any written briefs, within 120 days after the date of publication of this notice, pursuant to section 751(a)(3)(A) of the Act.
+Commerce intends to issue the final results of this administrative review, including the results of its analysis of the issues raised in any written briefs, not later than 120 days after the date of publication of this notice, pursuant to section 751(a)(3)(A) of the Act, and 19 CFR 351.213(h)(1) and (2).

 Cash Deposit Requirements